snlucas/who_to_follow_api/README.md

 # Who To Follow API
 Know who to follow based on their projects and stars.<br>
 If you started to learn some technology it's good to follow someone else that is actively creating projects using it.<br>
-This project want to make it easier.<br>
+This project wants to make it easier.<br>

+It's using Chalice to make it available on AWS Lambda.

 ### Endpoints
 | Endpoint                           | Details                                                        | Method |